rickgennis/managebackups/src/managebackups.1.md

     --faub "ssh dataserver sudo managebackups --path /usr/local/bin"

+Another simplification would be to create a profile (for example, "dataclient") on the dataserver that includes the 'path' directive and any others desired options (include, exclude, filterdirs, etc).
+Then the --faub command on the server could become:

+    --faub "ssh dataserver sudo managebackups -p dataclient"

 Complications with configuration of faub, particularly if ssh is involved, are much easier to debug given the output of the various subcommands.
 See **--leaveoutput**.

 # EXAMINING BACKUPS